nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Student Status**: A student detail that indicates whether the student has Covid-19
+* **Covid Status**: A student detail that indicates whether the student has Covid-19
 * **Health Risk Notice**: Household members living with individuals diagnosed with Covid-19 are issued with this notice
 * **Covid-19**: An infectious disease caused by the SARS-CoV-2 virus
 * **NUS Hall**: Hall of residence in the National University of Singapore
-* **Resident Fellow** Full-time Academic or Executive & Professional Staff members appointed by the Dean of Students to live in a Hall of Residence
+* **Resident Fellow**: Full-time Academic or Executive & Professional Staff members appointed by the Dean of Students to live in a Hall of Residence
-* **Hall leaders** Student leaders in NUS halls
+* **Hall leaders**: Student leaders in NUS halls

 --------------------------------------------------------------------------------------------------------------------